 and the first version of the software will be released soon.

 2) Incorporating new technology into existing Bentley products, example: a project around the concept of Digital Pen & Paper.
 Licensed from

-capabilities,” said Cleveland.
-“If successful, this will enable users to use their standard paper plots to electronically record and manage their comments and as built information as if they had been done on computer with an application like Bentley Redline.”
+enable users to use their standard paper plots to electronically record and manage their comments and as built information as if they had been done on computer with an application like Bentley Redline.”

 Update on where Bentley is with the project to date: the idea is to open ProjectWise plot organizer, sign into ProjectWise, open plot set of project drawings, pick some plots to send, user will just say I want to enable Digital Paper.
 Once plots are generated user can use pen and pick up the paper and start writing with the pen.
 They don’t have to tell it which drawing they’re writing on, they can go to next sheet, they don’t have to tell it they’re going to another sheet.
 The paper itself looks a little gray with microdots.
 Once it’s done, the user can upload the pen marks into ProjectWise using Bluetooth, once loaded, log into ProjectWise, ProjectWise

 knows automatically, and has related the microdot pattern to the actual version, and the plot number is plotted, so when it opens the pen marks it knows what file was being marked up and creates a Bentley Redline file.
 The user can check the redline file and make any comments.
 Then the user can check that into ProjectWise.
 Mark Smith is the principal researcher on this project.